Edges

 Logical Condition Edges

 Logical condition edges use JavaScript expressions to make deterministic routing decisions based on memory state, providing precise control over flow logic.
+Prefer using prompt condition edges, unless you need an exact match of an ouput of a previous node.

 How Condition Expressions Work